xying21/ckb_sdk/docs/javasdk/quickstart.md

 id: quickstart
 title: ckb-sdk-java
 ---
-This guide walks you through setting up a Java project to develop DApps with ckb-sdk-java.
+This guide walks you through setting up a project to develop DApps with **ckb-sdk-java**.
+With this quick introduction, you can get a Java project created and perform a RPC query method.

-The project can be set up and built by using Gradle or Maven.
+The project can be set up and built by using [Gradle](https://docs.gradle.org/current/userguide/what_is_gradle.html) or [Maven](https://maven.apache.org/what-is-maven.html).
 You can start from scratch and complete each step or you can bypass basic setup steps that are already familiar to you.
+To write some more code, take a look at the Java [examples](https://github.com/nervosnetwork/ckb-sdk-java/tree/develop/example).

 ## System Requirements